 In some transactions third parties may be liable to you to pay or contribute to your costs.
 As our client you are nonetheless responsible for our costs.
 We will account to you for any sum that is received from the third party.

 In addition to professional fees, we will ask you to pay for any outlays/disbursements, significant photocopying charges, courier charges and other out of pocket expenses incurred on your behalf and also travelling time (including in relation to all work undertaken by us in relation to any mandate to transfer the correspondence files, papers and documents to a third party).
 We will either ask for a sum on account before any such charges or expenses are incurred, or will invoice you immediately afterwards.
-Please note that we apply a standard charge of £50 plus VAT for the first CD-Rom/electronic Completion Bible that we are asked to produce and £10 plus VAT for each subsequent CD-Rom/electronic Completion Bible.
-Please note that we do not prepare paper-based Completion Bibles.
+Please note that we apply a standard charge of £100 plus VAT for the first CD-Rom/electronic Completion Bible that we are asked to produce and £10 plus VAT for each subsequent CD-Rom/electronic Completion Bible.
+Please note that there is no cost for bibles provided by way of Dropbox or similar download facility and that we do not prepare paper-based Completion Bibles.
 As already noted we also apply a standard charge of £15 plus VAT for carrying out an identity check (which we are obliged to undertake) and a correspondence file storage fee of £20 plus VAT (due to our obligations to store correspondence).